Data-Strata/medicaid_claims_analytics/docs/07_data_modeling.md

 - Provider_Type
 - Data_Quality_Flag
 any other provider attributes used in analytics

-Although `FACT_MEDICAID` stores only foreign keys to `NPI_DIM` (e.g., `BILLING_PROVIDER_NPI`, `SERVICING_PROVIDER_NPI`), the meaning of those keys depends entirely on the dimension.

-You must refresh `FACT_MEDICAID` when:
-- NPI_CLEAN logic changes
-- Name cleaning rules are updated
-- Provider_Display_Name logic changes
-- Provider_Type logic changes
-- Data_Quality_Flag is added or modified
-- NPI_DIM is rebuilt

-You do NOT need to refresh `FACT_MEDICAID` when:
-- RAW Medicaid claims are unchanged
-- HCPCS or other unrelated dimensions are updated
-- Only ZIP or address cleaning changes in `NPI_CLEAN` (unless used in FACT)

 📌 Why this matters
 If `FACT_MEDICAID` is not refreshed after NPI updates, the semantic model will show: